Black Rifle Coffee Company: Politics

-Black Rifle Coffee Company's corporate image is built on its conservative politics and supporting veterans.
-Over half of its staff are former military.
+Black Rifle Coffee Company's corporate image is built on its conservative politics and support for veterans.
+In 2018, over half of its staff were former military.

-The company maintains a pro-military, pro-gun, pro-police image and has publicly supported the politics of former US President Donald Trump through actions such as publishing a (since-deleted) blog post that supported Trump's then-current proposal of an immigration ban from Muslim majority countries.
-The company's political stance has attracted attention from Fox News, and it has been endorsed by conservative broadcast personality Sean Hannity and Donald Trump Jr.
+The company maintains a pro-military, pro-gun, pro-police image and has publicly supported the politics of US President Donald Trump through actions such as publishing a since-deleted blog post that supported Trump's then-current proposal of an immigration ban from Muslim-majority countries.
+Its political stance has attracted attention from Fox News, and the company has been endorsed by conservative broadcast personality Sean Hannity and Donald Trump Jr.

-A 2021 Salon article reported that BRCC is trying to draw a line and distance themselves from the far-right after their logos and gear appeared on Kyle Rittenhouse, a teen who was acquitted after killing two people and injuring another during a Black Lives Matter protest in Kenosha, Wisconsin.
-He was found to be acting in self defense.
-Black Rifle Coffee's symbols were also present on rioters who trespassed the United States Capitol on January 6, 2021.
+A 2021 Salon article reported that BRCC is trying to draw a line and distance ifself from "the far-right" after BRCC logos and gear appeared on Kyle Rittenhouse, a teen who was acquitted due to a finding of self defense after killing two people and injuring another during a Black Lives Matter protest in Kenosha, Wisconsin.
+Black Rifle Coffee's symbols were also present on people who attended the United States Capitol on January 6, 2021.

 Marketing

 The company's brand is tied closely to its pro-gun and socially conservative image as well as close links with American military and law enforcement.

-In 2017 BRCC launched an advertising campaign based on their plan to hire 10,000 veterans.
-While it was conceived previously BRCC launched the campaign after well-known coffee purveyor Starbucks Corporation launched an advertising campaign centered around their plan to hire 10,000 refugees.
+In 2017, BRCC launched an advertising campaign based on their plan to hire 10,000 veterans.
+While it was conceived previously, BRCC launched the campaign after coffee retailer Starbucks Corporation launched an advertising campaign centered around their plan to hire 10,000 refugees.
 BRCC released a meme on social media that juxtaposed an image of ISIS fighters photoshopped with Starbucks cups next to an image of American soldiers in combat, which read: "Starbucks vows to hire 10,000 refugees," and "Black Rifle Coffee Company vows to hire 10,000 veterans."
 Company posts associated with the ad campaign labelled Starbucks "Hipsterbucks."
 While Hafer criticized what he saw as a publicity stunt by Starbucks, BRCC also received similar criticism around their ad campaign, especially because of the size disparity between BRCC and Starbucks as well as the suggestion in BRCC's ad campaign that Starbucks doesn't hire veterans.
 In 2013, Starbucks CEO Howard Schultz and former Secretary of Defense Robert Gates had launched a similar program to hire 10,000 veterans in the next five years and by 2017 had hired 8,000 of them.
-As of February 2017, BRCC employed 52 people in total.
+As of February 2017, BRCC employed 52 people in total, 75% of whom are veterans.
 Hafer responded that BRCC and Starbucks are very different companies, and that their size disparity meant that BRCC's proposal was a much more ambitious plan.
 In a 2017 interview with Vice News, founder Hafer commended Starbucks' veteran hiring program and clarified that he supports all hiring pushes as long as the message is a positive one.